Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 |

-Laura
+Laura Ziegler.

-Ziegler.
 Living in USA.
-In 1976, at age 17 she was locked
+In 1976, at age 17 she was locked up, diagnosed,

-it stopped.
-Active in the mad movement since 1983, she has
+in the mad movement since 1983, she has been a paralegal at

-been a paralegal at a mental disability law clinic, monitored
+a mental disability law clinic, monitored mental health legal

-homeless protest encampment outside New York City Hall,
+outside New York City Hall, and expressed her opposition to

-testimony, whistleblowing, poetry, civil disobedience and
+psychiatric oppression through testimony, whistleblowing, poetry,

-street theater.
-Granddaughter of a victim of T4.
-Past president
+civil disobedience and street theater.
+Granddaughter of a victim

-1996, she has lobbied for disability rights and prisoners
+Protection and Advocacy).
+Since 1996, she has lobbied for disability

-rights at the Vermont Statehouse.
+rights and prisoners rights at the Vermont Statehouse. |

 |